JunweiLiang/VERA_Shooter_Localization/README.md

 ## Code Overview
--`web_interface` includes all the code needed for the web interface.
+- `web_interface` includes all the code needed for the web interface.
 It is written in PHP with Yii framework (v1.3).
 There are some Chinese comments in the code since the code is from my earlier days as a website designer in China.
 File an issue if you have a question.
 To find the code for a URL, for example, for "..index.php/application/cGunshot?videoname=firstshots_36_mXwckuEw.mp4", the code is in web_interface/protected/controllers/ApplicationController.php and in function "actionCGunshot".
 The view code is in web_interface/themes/basic/views/application/cGunshot.php
--`python_server` is the backend server we designed for PHP to communicate with machine learning code, which is usually written in PYTHON with Tensorflow.
+- `python_server` is the backend server we designed for PHP to communicate with machine learning code, which is usually written in PYTHON with Tensorflow.
 Currently we use shell calls within the python server so that we could change the machine learning code on the fly without restarting the backend server.
--`ml_code` includes the inferencing code for gunshot detection, gun type classification and audio synchronization.
+- `ml_code` includes the inferencing code for gunshot detection, gun type classification and audio synchronization.

 ## Installation
 Instructions for installing the system on your local machine can be [found here](INSTALL.md).